In this article, you’ll discover the most useful methods to feed your child the right kind of snacks that won’t spoil dinner!

 Create pre-scheduled snack time for your kids so they don’t eat just before dinner.
 Creating a set time every day will help keep your child on a proper schedule and will also be sure to prevent his blood sugar from dipping too low.
 This will prevent him from over-indulging.

 For example: give him fruit, like an apple or some peanut butter on a banana around two hours before the next big meal.
 If you want to go healthier, try almond butter.
-You get the idea.
-Check out our mega list of snack ideas.

 A great method in reducing the amount kids will eat from snacks is to have prepared snacks already sorted and placed in pre-arranged dishes or Dixie cups.
 This way, you know how much your child is eating and what they are eating.